Posted on by jkorchok- Updated on February 16, 2019

 Title and Vertical Text This layout is intended for Asian language use and is only displayed as a choice if your operating system has an Asian language set up.

-Vertical Title and Text Similar to the previous layout, only available on systems with Asian language available.
+Vertical Title and Text Similar to the previous layout, only available on computers with Asian language input enabled in the operating system.

 Each of these layouts has a specific layout type, set in XML and not alterable in the program interface.
-AFAIK, you can only create the correct placeholder types by generating a new, blank PowerPoint file.
+You can create the correct placeholder types by generating a new, blank PowerPoint file.
 Each of these layouts contains placeholders for the date and slide number, plus a footer field.
 All but 1 have a title placeholder.

 Here's the second line of a default layout.
 In this example, obj is the XML type for a Title and Content layout: